Aquafina-water-bottle/jp-mining-note/docs/docs/setupchanges.md

 Afterwards, re-add any runtime options you had changed before.
 The runtime options file can be found [here](runtimeoptions.md#accessing-editing).
+-->

+The `_jpmn-options.js` runtime options file has been completely reworked, meaning your config will no longer work.
+With this update, the file has been replaced automatically.
+The runtime options file can be found [here](runtimeoptions.md#accessing-editing).

+If you have edited your runtime options before, you will need to re-enable them.
 Common runtime-options (pitch accent coloring and image blur) are included as examples;
 remove the comment to re-enable them.
 To see all available runtime options, see
 [Runtime Options: Available Options](runtimeoptions.md#available-options).

+A backup of your previous runtime options should be made.
+The location of the backup is different depending on the updating method used:

+=== "JPMN Manager"
+    ```
+    Anki2/addons21/1732829476/user_files/backup
+    ```
+=== "Command Line"
+    ```
+    (repo root)/backup
+    ```